JanetRossini/coaster/journal.md

 I checked out the revision, dragged the files out to desktop.
 Checked out main (top of changes), dragged the files back into the project window folder.
 They are now there, ready to be checked in.

+I had to set up a conditional import in vtfilewriter to get the imports working but when I commit this, we'll be converted to use my mathutils, not Blender / Python's file.
+Needs a solid test.

+And I am just about fed up with PyCharm's grammar and spelling whining.
+Commit: convert to use v_mathutils.